 Within the European Union /EU, the low value threshold is generally €22 for duty and taxes and €150 for duty.

 Beyond Duty Free: Secure and Respecting intellectual property/ trademarks

 The biggest reason for customs oversight is to control what is being imported.
 Counterfeit products are a large concern - especially from China.
 In addition, targeted enforcement has found troubling amounts of uncontrolled illicit goods being imported via parcel post and other high volume parcel import facilities.

 Securing a parcel supply chain includes ensuring the integrity of parcels and data being presented to the regulatory authorities.

 Volume searching for a solution

 As economies recognize the power of the consumer to their economies, they are largely embracing global direct order cross border e-commerce.
 However, at the same time, local retailers are rightfully concerned about international sellers having an unfair cost advantage.

 The direct order cross border global e-commerce will continue to grow.
 The USPS (Global Direct Entry) and Canada post are among the leading post offices that offer last mile delivery solutions for international parcels.
-Contact our team for information on importing and last mile delivery solutions.

 Traditional logistics will have to adapt by adapting new supply chain processes that embrace the change in global purchasing trends.